open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 ## 5. Create a New Branch

-**Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.**

-Make sure to use a descriptive name for your branch in the following fashion: *issueNumber-descriptive-branch-name*.
+**Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.** Make sure to use a descriptive name for your branch in the following fashion: **issueNumber-descriptive-branch-name**.

-- Use a descriptive name for your branch in the following format: **issueNumber-descriptive-branch-name**.
 - To create and switch to a new branch from `master`, run the following commands:

   ```sh